Longest Substring Without Repeating Characters

 The problem of finding the length of the longest substring without repeating characters is a classic algorithmic problem.

-without any repeating characters.
-In other words, we need to find the maximum length of a substring in s
+The problem is to find the length of the longest substring in a given string s without any repeating characters.
+In other words, we need to find the maximum length of a substring in s that does not contain any duplicate characters.

-, the longest substring without repeating characters is "abc" with a length of 3.
+For example, given the input string s = "abcabcbb", the longest substring without repeating characters is "abc" with a length of 3.
 Another possible solution is "bca" with the same length.

 Example 1: Input: s = "abcabcbb" Output: 3